Moniter123/build-cdn/_posts/2017-11-12-practical-docker-ops-vday-2017.md

 title:         "Practical Docker Ops"
 date:          2017-11-12 00:00:00
 categories:    speaking
 excerpt:       Docker is the hot new thing, but how do you run it reliably in production?
 There's a lot more to it than simply starting containers, it's a complete shift in running software.
-I spoke live on this topic at the Hungarian Virtualization Day, the slides are available below.
 external_link: https://vday.hu/2017/
 slides:        /assets/slides/Practical%20Docker%20Ops.pdf
 inLanguage:    EN